 The department uses a number of methods to assess the biosecurity risk of all imported air consignments.
-These methods include checking documents, x–ray screening and detector dogs.
+These methods include checking documents, X–ray screening and using detector dogs.

-After these assessments, around 98 per cent of imported air consignments are released without requiring a physical inspection or additional costs to the importer.
+After these assessments, around 98% of imported air consignments are released without requiring a physical inspection or additional costs to the importer.

 Frequently asked questions

-1. My consignment has been inspected by the department but no item of biosecurity concern was found.
-Why has the carrier charged me a ‘Quarantine/Biosecurity Processing Fee’?
+My consignment has been inspected by the department but no goods of biosecurity concern were found.
+Why has the courier charged me a ‘Quarantine/Biosecurity processing Fee’?